Updated: Jun 15

-Step one: Be married to your spouse for at least 6 months
+Step 1.
+Married to your spouse for 6 months

-Step two: the child must have lived with the stepparent for a least 6 months
+Step 2.
+The child must have lived with the stepparent for 6 months

-Step three: The absent biological parent must be notified about the adoption
+Step 3.
+The absent biological parent must be notified about the adoption

-A lot of times, the scariest part of the process is notifying the absent biological parent of the adoption.
-This is required by law and cannot be skipped.
+We know that notifying the absent biological parent of the adoption is often times the scariest part of the process.
+Unfortunately, this is required by law and cannot be skipped.

-Step four: the absent biological parent must agree (sometimes) to the adoption
+Step 4.
+The absent biological parent usually must agree to the adoption

-This step deserves its own separate blog, but in a nutshell, the absent biological parent must usually agree to the stepparent adoption unless an exception applies to him/her, such as legal abandonment.
+While this step can get complicated, in a nutshell, the absent biological parent must usually agree to the stepparent adoption, unless an exception applies to him/her, such as legal abandonment.

-If the absent parent will not agree to the adoption, the biggest exception to needing their agreement is if you can prove that he/she has abandoned the minor child for at least 6 months before the adoption is filed with the court.
-If you can prove this, typically, the stepparent adoption can move forward without his/her agreement.
+If the absent parent will not agree to the adoption, the biggest exception to needing their agreement is if you can prove that he/she has abandoned the child for 6 months before the adoption is filed with the court.
+If you can prove this, typically, the stepparent adoption can move forward without his or her agreement.